rc3291/Data_Bootcamp_Final_Project/README.md

 # Data_Bootcamp_Final_Project
-This project was completed by insert Richard Chen here in partial fulfilment of ECON-UB.0232, Data Bootcamp, Spring 2018.
+This project was completed by Richard Chen here in partial fulfilment of ECON-UB.0232, Data Bootcamp, Spring 2018.
 I certify that the NYU Stern Honor Code applies to this project.
 In particular, I have:
 Clearly acknowledged the work and efforts of others when submitting written work as our own.